 Jacqueline Williams is the co-founder and executive director of The Michigan Prison Doula Initiative, a nonprofit organization that offers support and advocacy for pregnant women in prison and their families.

-You can make a tax-deductible donation to this amazing organization and directly support pregnant mothers in prison by visiting https://momsbeyondbars.org/donate/.
+You can make a tax-deductible donation to this amazing organization and directly support pregnant women in prison by visiting https://momsbeyondbars.org/donate/.

 My name is Jacqueline Williams, and I am regular as all hell.
 I am white, thirties, divorced, privileged.
 One kid (three, blonde), and one dog (eight, pitbull).
 I live with my mother in Southeast Michigan — just outside of Ypsilanti, where the only women’s prison in the state sits along a shady stretch of road, tucked back so neatly that most folks have no idea it’s there.